 This General Permit does not preempt or supersede the authority of local stormwater management agencies to prohibit, restrict, or control stormwater discharges to municipal separate storm sewer systems or other watercourses within their jurisdictions.

-This action to adopt a general NPDES permit is exempt from the provisions of Chapter 3 of the California Environmental Quality Act (Public Resources Code Section 21100, et seq.), pursuant to Section 13389 of the California Water Code.
+This action to adopt a general NPDES permit is exempt from the provisions of Chapter 3 of the California Environmental Quality Act (Public Resources Code § 21100, et seq.), pursuant to § 13389 of the California Water Code.

-Regional Water Boards establish water quality standards in water quality control plans.
+Regional Water Quality Control Boards (Regional Water Boards) establish water quality standards in water quality control plans.
 The State Water Board establishes water quality standards in various statewide water quality control plans, including the California Ocean Plan and the forthcoming Inland Surface Waters, Enclosed Bays, and Estuaries of California Plan.
 U.S. EPA establishes water quality standards in the National Toxic Rule and the California Toxic Rule.

-Pursuant to 40 Code of Federal Regulations section 131.12 and State Water Board Resolution No. 68-16 (antidegradation policy), which incorporates applicable requirements of section 131.12, in high quality waters, discharges may not unreasonably affect beneficial uses, result in water quality less than the quality specified by water quality objectives, or cause a pollution or nuisance, except as allowed under the anti-degradation policy.
+Pursuant to 40 Code of Federal Regulations § 131.12 and State Water Board Resolution No. 68-16 (antidegradation policy), which incorporates applicable requirements of § 131.12, in high quality waters, discharges may not unreasonably affect beneficial uses, result in water quality less than the quality specified by water quality objectives, or cause a pollution or nuisance, except as allowed under the antidegradation policy.
 The federal antidegradation policy requires that “existing instream uses and the level of water quality necessary to protect the existing uses” are maintained and protected.
 If the baseline quality of a waterbody for a given constituent “exceeds levels necessary to support propagation of fish, shellfish, and wildlife and recreation in and on the water, that quality shall be maintained and protected” through the requirements of this Order unless the State Water Board makes findings that: (1) any lowering of the water quality is “necessary to accommodate important economic or social development in the area in which the waters are located”; (2) “water quality adequate to protect existing uses fully” is assured; and (3) “the highest statutory and regulatory requirements for all new and existing point sources and all cost-effective and reasonable best management practices for nonpoint source control” are achieved.
 For high quality waters, Resolution No. 68-16 requires findings that any lowering of water quality is “consistent with the maximum benefit to the people of the State” and “will not unreasonably affect present and anticipated beneficial use of such water and will not result in water quality less than that prescribed in the policies” and further that the discharge is subject to “waste discharge requirements which will result in the best practicable treatment or control of the discharge.”
-The baseline quality considered in making the appropriate findings is the best quality of the water since 1968, the year of adoption of Resolution No. 68-16, or a lower level if that lower level was allowed through a permitting or other regulatory action, such as establishing a water quality objective, that was consistent with the federal and state antidegradation policies.
-For a statewide permit regulating stormwater discharges, Administrative Procedures Update APU 90-004 is not applicable and a waterbody by waterbody and pollutant by pollutant antidegradation analysis is not appropriate.

-The State Water Board finds that the permitted discharges authorized by this Order are consistent with the antidegradation provision of 40 CFR section 131.12 and State Water Board Resolution No. 68-16, as set forth in the following analysis.
+The State Water Board finds that the permitted discharges authorized by this Order are consistent with the antidegradation provision of 40 CFR §131.12 and State Water Board Resolution No. 68-16, as set forth in Section I.H.2 in the Fact Sheet.